Skip to main content

 Can I sign a free agent pickup to a long-term contract?

-No. Players acquired through FAAB or $1 free agent claims receive 1-year contracts at their acquisition price.
-Allowing long-term signings on pickups would create an unfair advantage compared to players acquired through the draft, where teams commit real cap space.
+No. Players acquired through FAAB or free agent claims receive 1-year contracts at their acquisition price.
+Allowing long-term signings on pickups would create an unfair advantage because contracts signed through the draft are committed before you see the players perform that season.
 It would also create an incentive for teams to drop and re-sign star players at the minimum salary.

 If league settings change, does that change contracts already signed?